jmberros/jmberros.github.io/pages/lab-app.md

 and **interactive edition of PDF reports** to communicate the results.

-This _in house_ software has saved the laboratory thousands of dollars in LIMS (Laboratory Information Management Software).
+This _in house_ software has saved the laboratory thousands of dollars in proprietary LIMS (Laboratory Information Management Software).

 IMPORTANT NOTE: All the patient, doctor and clinic names in the screenshots have been <span class="warning-text">anonymised with fake names</span> from the Ruby gem